shkim04/shkim04.github.io/blog/2023-11-03/multi-stage-build-in-dockerfile-using-pnpm.en.md

   - Project
 ---

 I chose to use **npm** as the package manager in the beginning as usual.
-But, I have changed it into **pnpm** and migrated it to this project since I was curious what it is like - _I am not sure but I think it might impose a potential danger on the application.
-I should look more into this topic later._
+But, I have changed it into **pnpm** and migrated it to this project since I was curious what it is like - _pnpm is different from npm and could break the build system.
+In production, we definitely make sure to test it properly to swtich._

 I had to change **Docker** script for it was written for **npm**.
 Let me break down the Dockerfile that I have implemented.